myADLM/ADLM-2025-Data-Challenge/indigo/backend/design.md

 $k_{1}$ and $b$ are free parameters, set to the defaults.

 I rewrote the Python rank_bm25 library in Rust and achieved 10x index construction speed and 240x search speed.
 Awesome!

+My implementation of BM25 search takes approximately 0.01 seconds with K=120.

 #### Rank Fusion
 I used [reciprocal rank fusion](https://cormack.uwaterloo.ca/cormacksigir09-rrf.pdf):